 Of course, this will mean establishing communications, e.g. a common platform to work on – and definitely, a common framework to keep everybody on the same page – but this might be exactly the thing in surprisingly many cases.

 This, that, phone calls at inconvenient times, nervous email checks, aaaand… that’s not what was meant, and the whole fuss has nothing to do with the functionality/design/performance itself but rather with timeframes and who you should have called and… Sensing hectic kills motivation unless you are a manager specially trained (and naturally gifted) to handle it.
 Team members can be ingenious content creators and they don’t need that particular skill.

 And they often don’t like being distracted.
 Practically all Agile manifesto-based working paradigms recognize this, and at least try to lift the burden from the developers’ shoulders (to let apt people manage it).
 For example, that’s what we’d all expect from a good Scrum Master: protect the team, and let them do what they’re actually good at.

 5Allow them to amaze the customers

-Of course, this should only come together with very firm compliance to the customer’s guidelines.
-The last thing a respectable pharma would want is an agency failing to observe their branding rules and regulations but suggesting a bold UX solution or VR/AR app instead.
-If you choose this way, you will inevitably have to ensure that your agency has the access to all the existing assets from the customers themselves – e.g. something they have already approved and are storing in a system like Veeva Vault.
+Of course, this should only come together with very firm compliance with the customer’s guidelines.
+The last thing a respectable pharma would want is an agency failing to observe their branding rules and regulations, but suggesting a bold UX solution or VR/AR app instead.
+If you choose this way, you will inevitably have to ensure that your agency has the access to all the existing assets from the customers themselves – e.g. Something they have already approved and are stored in a system like Veeva Vault.